St Nicholas Church, Wrea Green: History

-In 2007–8, a major extension was added to the west of the church.

 Architecture

 Exterior

 St Nicholas Church is constructed in sandstone rubble and has blue slate roofs.
 Its architectural style is Early English.
 The plan consists of a four-bay nave, with a tower attached to its south side, and a chancel with two short bays.
 The tower is in three stages and has a south doorway and a polygonal stair turret at its northwest corner.
-The middle stage contains a gabled niche containing a statue, and in the top stage are three-light louvred bell openings.
+The middle stage houses a gabled niche containing a statue, and in the top stage are three-light louvered bell openings.
 On the tower is a broach spire with a two-light lucarne on each cardinal side.
 The windows in each bay of the nave consist of a pair of lancet windows with a circular window at the top.
 In the chancel is a three-light east window containing Geometrical tracery, and two double lancets on the south side.
 The west window consists of a double lancet above which is a sexfoil rose window.